CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 - Advantage Dice and Penalty Dice are rolled in addtion to a normal d20 roll and your keep the highest or lowest roll among all the dice rolled.
 These can be stacked and cancel each other out equally.
 - Knocking a character causes them to move in a specified direction, including up or down.
 Characters that are knocked up take applicable falling damage.
 Characters that are knock into or through a wall or ceiling take an extra 1d6 damage.
 If they are knocked into another character, both characters take 1d6 damage.
 - Training Dice (TD) can be expended to get an Advantage Die on a Power Roll or to increase a Power Modifier by 1.
 Multiple TD can be expended on a single power.
 These are gained by training during Downtime, but may also be awarded by your GM.
+- Character sizes:
+    - Small: +2 Agility, -2 total from Might and/or Endurance
+    - Large: +2 total to Might and/or Endurance, -2 Agility
+- TODO Powers:
+    - Water Control
+    - Plant Control
+    - Shapeshifting